FlippingBinary/opencode.nvim/README.md

   config = function()
     ---@type opencode.Opts
     vim.g.opencode_opts = {
+      project_root = function()
+        -- This would be for a LazyVim user.
+Other users may want a different project -- root detection method.
+        return LazyVim.root()
+      end,
       -- Your configuration, if any — see `lua/opencode/config.lua`, or "goto definition" on the type or field.
     }